 Carnegie Classification for Community Engagement

-Achieving the 2015 Community Engagement Classification will raise the profile of the institution and distinguish it among its peers.
-Community engagement can also provide opportunities for student academic enrichment, professional skill building, and civic development.
+Achieving Community Engagement Classification raises the profile of the institution and distinguishes it among its peers.
+Community engagement also provides opportunities for student academic enrichment, professional skill building, and civic development.
 It provides opportunities for faculty and staff professional development and engaged scholarship.
 Community engagement efforts can also address some of the most pressing needs in Rochester as result of our sustainable and impacting partnerships with community organizations.

-Community engagement programs include Service-Learning, Service and First Generation Scholar Programs, service trips, Students With a Vision volunteer club, and Teddi Dance.
+Community engagement programs include service-learning, Service and First Generation Scholar Programs, service trips, Students Who Advocate Volunteering club, and Teddi Dance.
 Community engagement is also found in all five Schools.
 Service to youth and children include Mentoring Matters, The Literacy Center, Professional Development Schools, and Early Learning Center.
-Health-care partnerships include Pharmacy Explorers Program, Prime Care Nursing Center, Partners Investing in Nursing’s Future, and Medical Mission Trips.
+Health care partnerships include Pharmacy Explorers Program, Prime Care Nursing Center, Partners Investing in Nursing’s Future, and Medical Mission Trips.
 Small businesses and non-profits are provided with consulting and research support.
 College preparedness programs include College Bound, College Access Challenge Program, and Summer Math Camps.

 Strong community engagement is consistent with our vision and elements of the Strategic Plan related to academic and experiential learning, diversity, enrollment, and faculty development, puts into action our motto: "Teach me goodness," and is an enduring expression of our Catholic heritage.